davesnuthouse/redDKP/README.md

 6. (Done) Restore the missing "has rotated" data from the DKP table"
 7. (Done) Restore the colours on the dkp table values that showed increases and decreases
 8. A day lock where those buttons only work on raid days at the times we usually use them?
-9. A warning to the RL/ML that they have to allocate Attendance DKP before people leave the group
+9. (Redundant with new functionality) A warning to the RL/ML that they have to allocate Attendance DKP before people leave the group
 10. (Done) Restore the chat window slash commmands
 11. (Done) Balance field shouldn't be able to be edited
 12. (Done) Add button to RL Tools to allocate bench award